Texas Permitless / Constitutional Carry

-With an LTC, you must be given the opportunity to leave private property that has no guns signs posted.
+With an LTC, you must be given the opportunity to leave private property that has no guns signs posted on private property.
 If carrying without an LTC, you can be fined/cited/arrested for simply being on the private property that has the no guns signs posted.

 With federal gun free school zone laws, no firearms can be brought into a school zone at all.
 There is one exception to this, if you have an LTC.
-As an LTC holder, you can have your handgun in your vehicle and go through school zones.
-You can even have your gun in your car parked in a school parking lot, or picking up your child on the campus.
+As an LTC holder, you can have your handgun on you while on the school campus.
+This means when going to pickup your child at school, you do not have to leave your firearm at home.

-Without the LTC, no firearm can be brought into a school zone, even if just in a vehicle.
+Without the LTC, no firearm can be brought within 1000 feet of a school.

 With a physical LTC card in hand, you can immediately show that you are legally in possession of your firearm to law enforcement if stopped.

 Under permitless carry, you would need to prove to law enforcement that you legally possess the gun.
 Having an LTC makes for a much quicker and smoother interaction with police.

 It is your responsibility to know the Texas laws and regulations having to do with carrying a gun in Texas.
 This includes where you can and cannot carry (prohibited locations), no gun signs, self defense laws and much more.
 The Texas LTC class goes in depth into the gun laws of Texas.

 Whether you decide to get an LTC or not, the information gained from the LTC class is critical for everyone to have.